The Evolving Drug Supply: Identifying and Managing Emerging Adulterants

 After participating in ECHO, providers will be able to:

-To view the CE Accreditation for CME, CNE, CPE, and Social Work Credits, click here.
+To view the CE Accreditation for CME, CNE, CPE, Licensed and Certified Drug and Alcohol Counselors, Certified Recovery Support Practitioners, and Social Work credits, click here.

 Rutgers Project ECHO is administered by Rutgers Robert Wood Johnson Medical School with generous support from NJ Department of Health, NJ Department Human Services, and other funders.